json-api/json-api/implementations/index.md

 ## <a href="#related-tools" id="related-tools" class="headerlink"></a> Related Tools

+### <a href="#related-tools-playground" id="related-tools-playground" class="headerlink"></a> Playground

+* [json-api-document-viewer](https://tadast.github.io/json-api-document-viewer) the flat json:api structure is a good way to express complex relationships between objects.
+However the same flatness makes it difficult for humans to "parse" these relationships.
+This tool visualises object relationships by visually nesting them.

 ### <a href="#related-tools-ruby" id="related-tools-ruby" class="headerlink"></a> Ruby

 * [json-patch](https://github.com/guillec/json-patch) implementation of JSON Patch (rfc6902)